 In all sub-sale claims we have seen in the last two years, the purchasers applied for a planning permit before nominating, which triggered the sub-sale provisions and a second amount of duty.
 In all of these claims there was a long settlement period and in many of the claims there was an indication that the purchaser intended to develop the property.
 The nomination invariably occurred just before settlement.

 In some claims the purchaser’s practitioners were unaware the planning application had been made before they assisted with the nomination.
-When double duty was subsequently assessed, the client complained the practitioner had either failed to warn the clients at the beginning of the retainer of the risks of making an application if they intended to nominate; or to make enquiries of the client whether an application had been made before submitting the nomination form.
+When double duty was subsequently assessed, the client complained the practitioner had either failed to warn the client at the beginning of the retainer of the risks of making an application if they intended to nominate; or to make enquiries of the client whether an application had been made before submitting the nomination form.
 In other claims the practitioner knew the application had been made but either forgot, due to the time delay between the application and the nomination, or was unaware of the sub-sale provisions and so didn’t appreciate the risk of double duty or advise on it.

 Advising the purchaser at the beginning of the retainer about the duty implications associated with the timing of land development and nominations, and then again before the nomination occurred, would have avoided these claims.
 LPLC strongly recommends conveyancing practitioners review their letters of advice to ensure they contain warnings about this issue.